Michael Appleton DipPsych, BACP Accred, DipCBT, BABCP Accred

-Having worked and trained in a number of modalities I offer clients a combined therapeutic approach including CBT, neurolinguistic and depth psychotherapy for various emotional, psychological and relationship issues.
-I offer intensive arcs of six to ten sessions as well as a more open-ended, developmental approach.
+Having worked in transdiagnostic environments within (and outside) the NHS I offer cognitive-behavioural as well as depth psychotherapy for depression, anxiety and relationship issues.
+I offer intensive arcs of six to ten sessions as well as a more open-ended, developmental approach when required.

-Some clients need help fast and I offer high intensity work when so required.
+Some clients want help fast and I offer high intensity work when needed.
 Others want to work more in depth.
 In either case the people I work with want help with relationships, fears or depression - the themes that persistently recur in their lives; the things people secretly think of as their 'fate' - but which need not be.
 I help clients identify goals, work jointly to help them attain them, and undertake to complete when they do.

 I use solution-focused strategies to help address immediate issues of anxiety, fear and stress - the things that tend to prevent people from fully entering their lives; from attaining their true potential, or from acting with freedom or spontaneity.

 I offer relationship work and find that relationships are first influenced by our relationship with ourselves.
 How we feel about ourselves somehow invariably finds its way into our private lives or working environments, which is why relationship issues can be dealt with in individual as well as couples therapy.
-Self-attacking tendencies / self-punishing behaviours and self-criticism all affect self-esteem, and can trigger depression and even panic.
-People judge themselves harshly for all kinds of situations they have not caused, creating needless psychic distress.
+Self-attacking tendencies / self-punishing behaviours and self-criticism all affect self-esteem, and can trigger depression and even terror or panic.
+People judge themselves harshly for all kinds of situations they have not caused, creating acute but unecessary psychic distress.

-I have a particular interest in suffering caused by depression and have had additional training in trauma work and PTSD.
-This can be the result of one-off events, but can also be an accumulation of things that simply grind us down over the years.
+I have a particular interest in the suffering caused by depression and how it is maintained by fear and self-hostility.
+And the distress caused by anxiety disorders and how anxiety cycles perpetuate themselves - derailing us through negatively reinforced threat patterns.
+And I have a special interest in trauma/developmental trauma and PTSD which can be the result of one-off events, but can also be an accumulation of things that have simply ground us down over the years.
 And yet depression, illness and trauma, as with other forms of suffering can prove a transitional opportunity in people’s lives.
-And distress and its alleviation is something that can be viewed with some optimism where there is a good 'fit' between client and therapist.
+And distress and its alleviation is something that can be viewed with some optimism in a collaborative treatment environment.
+The purpose of therapy is to help restore a sense of control back to the client; the belief we can actually take back a measure of influence over our own fate is itself a positive healing indicator.

 Not all psychotherapy is about pain and heartbreak, it is also about change.
 It can be a means of expanding self-knowledge.
-It can be an integrating opportunity for bringing together the fractured, discarded or wounded parts (often the most valuable parts) to assist recovery and growth.
+It can prove an opportunity for bringing together the fractured, wounded or disowned parts of ourselves - often the most valuable parts to assist recovery, personal integration and growth.

 Cross-section of clients: